okiryutaro/TodoList/README.md

 # TodoList
-first to do list app
+first to do list app.
-second to do list app
+second to do list app.